NORWICH FACILITY SUED OVER EMR ERRORJanuary 8, 2021

 Reducing adverse effects

 Families and caretakers can work together to prevent medication errors through proactive monitoring.
-Mayo Clinic suggests some helpful tips to help prevent medication errors including the following:
+Mayo Clinic suggests some helpful tips to help prevent medication errors

 - Maintain open and frequent communication with doctors